thinkloop/memoizerific/README.md

 Memoization is the process of caching function results, so that they can be returned cheaply without re-running the function when it is called again with the same arguments.
-This has become especially useful with the rise of [redux-philosophy](https://github.com/rackt/redux), and the push to calculate all derived data on the fly, while maintaining the minimum state possible.
+This is especially useful with the rise of [redux-philosophy](https://github.com/rackt/redux), and the push to calculate derived data on the fly to maintain minimal state.

 ## Install
 ```